-There are no right or wrong ways to start an account audit as long as you make sure you have covered all your bases and you do not miss out on any opportunities.
-A good rule of thumb is to start with your lowest hanging fruit (aka quick wins) and work your way out towards the longer term opportunities that might present themselves in the account.
-This guide will be written to make it easy for someone to perform an account audit.
+There are no right or wrong ways to start an account audit as long as you make sure all your bases are covered, and no opportunities are missed.
+A good rule of thumb is to start with the lowest-hanging fruit (aka quick wins) and work your way out towards the longer term opportunities that might present themselves in the account.

-Even though Google makes both Google Ads and Google Analytics (and a host of other software), if you do not link your two accounts together, then they will not send data between them.
-You might want to have video data from YouTube flowing into your Google Ads account to help with video campaigns and remarketing, which means you will need to link YouTube and Google Ads together too.
-Making sure you have the data you need to make an informed decision is a key piece of being a successful marketer today.
+Even though Google makes both Google Ads and Google Analytics (and a host of other software), if you do not link your two accounts together they will not send data between them.
+You also might want to have video data from YouTube flowing into your Google Ads account to help with video campaigns and remarketing, which means you will need to link YouTube and Google Ads together, too.
+Making sure you have the data needed to make an informed decision is a key piece of being a successful marketer today.

-Linking your Google Analytics account with your Google Ads account will make sure you have all the data you need to make an informed choice.
+Linking Google Analytics to Google Ads will make sure you have all the data you need.
 Unless you are sure a property view in Google Analytics will not need Google Ads data (including costs and clicks), make sure all properties are linked with your Google Ads account.
-Do this even if you have auto-tagged turned on.
-The reason for this is because you can then import goals from your analytics account.
+Do this even if auto-tagging is turned on so you can then import goals from your Analytics account.

 Google Search Console (formally Webmaster Tools)

-If your company has a YouTube channel, then chances are you are going to do video marketing or remarketing from your Google Ads accounts.
+If your company has a YouTube channel, then chances are there will be video marketing or remarketing from the Google Ads account.
 By linking a YouTube channel to an Google Ads account, you can access additional video view statistics, call-to-action (CTA) overlays, and remarketing and engagement statistics such as earned views.

-The Merchant Center is where your product data feed lives if you are looking to run Google Shopping campaigns.
-If you want to launch a Shopping campaign then these two accounts have to be linked.
+The Merchant Center is where a product data feed lives to run Google Shopping campaigns.
+To launch a Shopping campaign, these two accounts have to be linked.
 You need to have “Administrative Access” to approve the request.

 Linking Merchant Center and Google Ads:

-- The account owner for your Merchant Center is the only one who can request to link the accounts.
-New account link requests will appear in your Google Ads account on your “Linked accounts” page
+- The account owner for a Merchant Center account is the only one who can request to link the accounts.
+New account link requests will appear in your Google Ads account on your “Linked accounts” page.

-- Either owner of your Google Ads and Merchant Center account can remove the link between them at any time.
-However, neither party can make changes to the others’ account
+- Either owner of the Google Ads and Merchant Center accounts can remove the link between them at any time.
+However, neither party can make changes to the others’ account.

-- If you remove the account link, shopping campaigns will stop serving ads since they do not have access to the data anymore.
-You also will not be able to create new campaigns in Google Ads based on product data from this Merchant Center account.
+- If you remove the account link, Shopping campaigns will stop serving ads since they do not have access to the data anymore.
+You also cannot create new campaigns in Google Ads based on product data from this Merchant Center account.

 One Email Address To Rule Them All

 A good rule of thumb when it comes to running Google Ads is to have a Merchant Center or Search Console account.
-They should all be under one email address whenever possible.
-A good email is ads@YourCompany.com
+They should all be under one email address whenever possible, using something like ads@YourCompany.com

-Clients often have two or three different email addresses for different accounts.
-The challenge is when someone leaves and no one knows the password for the email or how to access the email account, everyone is locked out.
+Clients often have two or three different email addresses for different accounts, but when someone leaves and no one knows the password for the email or how to access the email account, everyone is locked out.
 Having a shared email address accessible by multiple people avoids this, and any subsequent loss of account access or historic data.

-If there is one part of an Google Ads account audit that gets overlooked, it is the Shared Library and Bulk Operations in Google Ads .
-This is perhaps because not everyone uses these sections in Google Ads with every account they manage, or maybe they forget about it as it is tucked away in an unused part of Google Ads .
 Either way, this is a section that can do the most damage to an Google Ads account.
-The shared library helps you manage your remarketing list, share budget and bid strategies for different campaigns, and protects your brand by making sure your ads do not appear for searches or on sites you don’t want.
+The Shared Library helps manage your remarketing lists, shared budgets and bid strategies for different campaigns, and protects your brand by making sure ads do not appear for searches or on sites you don’t want.

 Does the client have remarketing lists setup?
-You can now also build remarketing lists in Google Analytics, which is a bit more robust and gives you access to all your data in Google Analytics.
-Both are great options.
-It is not an either/or option as you can set up both for your client.
-However, if your account does not have any audiences then build your audiences in Google Analytics and then import them into your Google Ads account.
+Remarketing lists can be built in Google Analytics, which is a bit more robust and gives access to all the data in Google Analytics.
+Both are great options;it is not an either/or option as you can set up both for your client.
+However, if your account does not have any audiences, then build your audiences in Google Analytics and then import them into your Google Ads account.

 Campaign Negative Keywords

-Similar to negative keywords for your campaigns, you can use Campaign Negative Keywords lists to streamline your process and make sure the right negative keywords are being applied to the right campaigns.
-You want to check here that your negative keywords are not blocking any ads from showing across your account.
+Similar to negative keywords for your campaigns, Campaign Negative Keywords lists can be used to streamline the process and make sure the right negative keywords are being applied to the right campaigns.
+Check here that your negative keywords are not blocking any ads from showing across your account.

 Campaign Placement Exclusions

-Your search campaigns have negative keywords.
-Your display campaigns have placement exclusions lists.
-Similar to Campaign Negative Keywords lists, check that your placement lists are not blocking any of your display ads from showing on sites you would want.
-However, there are a lot of low quality sites on Google’s Display Network so make sure you do not have ads appear on them or any other undesirable sites.
+Search campaigns have negative keywords.
+Display campaigns have placement exclusions lists.
+Similar to Campaign Negative Keywords lists, check that existing placement lists are not blocking any display ads from showing on sites you would want.
+However, there are a lot of low quality sites on Google’s Display Network so make sure ads don’t appear on them, or any other undesirable sites.

 As a side note, YouTube does not fall under the Google Display Network.
-If there are any undesirable sites you do not want your brand and content shown next to, add the YouTube channels for these specific sites to your Campaign Placement Exclusions lists.
+If there are any undesirable sites for your brand, add the YouTube channels for these specific sites to the Campaign Placement Exclusions lists.

-If you want to take some of the heavy lifting and guess work out of managing your campaigns, then bid strategies are for you.
+If you want to take some of the heavy lifting and guesswork out of managing campaigns, then bid strategies are for you.
 Most people would put bids and rules, which we will talk about a bit below, to do the work.
-Double check that you do not have any bids running in the background that is going to affect how you set up bids (bid modifiers) on your campaigns.
-This could wreak havoc on your account because your bids could rise CPCs in the background without you knowing.
+Double check there are no bids running in the background to affect how you set up bids (bid modifiers) on your campaigns.
+This could wreak havoc on your account because bids could raise CPCs in the background without you knowing.

-If your account has rules running, then you will want to check out the attributes that are set for each rule.
-Having rules run in bulk options and also at the campaign level in your account is counter productive.
-You will want to have one or the other and not both.
+If the account has rules running, check out the attributes that are set for each rule.
+Having rules run in bulk options and also at the campaign level is counter productive; have one or the other, but not both.

-Similar to automated rules, you have scripts under bulk operations.
-Scripts let you do a host of bulk operations on your account.
+Similar to automated rules, Scripts are found under Bulk Operations.
+Scripts allow a host of bulk operations on your account.
 You can make bids on keywords, pause & start ads, and pull sales data.
-Link Checker, a very useful script, lets you make sure none of your URLs are broken in your account.
+Link Checker, a very useful script, makes sure none of your URLs are broken in your account.

 My favourite Google Ads scripts are the following.
-Every client accounts gets them during audit phase and it makes the account purr like a cat.
+Every client accounts gets them during audit phase and it makes the account better:

-Go forth and automate where it makes sense in you account.
+Go forth and automate where it makes sense.

-The settings for each of your campaigns is as individual as the campaign you have set up.
+The settings for each campaign is as individual as the campaign itself.
 A change in one setting can turn a profitable campaign into one leaking money (or vice versa).

-Learning why certain settings were picked for an account or a set of campaigns will help you get a better understanding of what is going on in your advertising account.
-The only goal that matters is the bottom line (Are we making money and are we profitable?).
+Learning why certain settings were picked for an account or a set of campaigns will give a better understanding of what is going on in the account.
+The only goal that matters is the bottom line: Are we making money and are we profitable?

-Are we targeting the right regions?
+Are the right regions targeted?
 Or are we excluding regions we want to be targeting?
-If you follow the advice above about location targeting, then you will have solid data to make the case to modify your bids at a province/state or city level.
+If you follow the advice above about location targeting, then you will have solid data to make the case to modify bids at a province/state or city level.
 See Appendix A: transaction by location.

-Are we increasing or decreasing our bids on Mobile?
-Double check Google Analytics to see how conversions performs on mobile, tablet and computers.
+Are bids increased or decreased on Mobile?
+Double check Google Analytics to see how conversions perform on mobile, tablet and computers.
 It is not always 100% cut and dry if people are switching devices while doing their research before buying.

 Is day parting being used?
 Is there an opportunity to use it?
 You may need to create a custom report in Google Analytics that shows this.
 See Appendix B for a typical custom report based on transaction/hour for a client.
 You could build this report to show transactions by day, day of the week, or even by month.
-You are only limited by the data you have.
+The only limit is the data you have.

 How does Google decide when to show your ad?
 Answering that question comes down to 3 factors:

-1. Your computer’s language setting.
-This setting is the major signal that Google uses to determine what Google Ads to show you.
+- Your computer’s language setting.
+This setting is the major signal that Google uses to determine what Google Ads to show a searcher.

-2. Your search term.
-If your computer is set to English but you tend to type a lot of your search terms in French because you are bilingual or maybe your family prefers to communicate in French.
-There is a chance you will start to see more French ads.
+- The search term.
+If a computer is set to English but a user tends to type a lot of search terms in French because they are bilingual or family members prefer to communicate in French, there is a chance that user will start to see more French ads.

-3. Your browser history.
+- Browser history.
 The more you surf online, the more Google understands what you are interested in and thus what ads they should show you.
-Much like point #2, if a user visits a lot of sites in French and yet have your computer’s language setting set to English, you could potentially start to see French ads in the future.
+Much like point #2, if a user visits a lot of sites in French and yet the computer’s language setting set to English, they could potentially start to see French ads in the future.